pgahq/instructor-groq-openai-llm-examples/README.md

 Step through these in order to see increasingly complex examples.
 Compare the differences between OpenAI and Groq.
 Note that these all use Chat Completions rather than Assistants API.

+## Set up Google Colab
+You'll need API keys for both OpenAI and Groq.
+Save them as individual secrets in Google Colab.
+When you run the examples, you'll need to grant access to the secret keys.

+Secret key names:
+- GROQ_API_KEY from https://console.groq.com/keys
+- OPENAI_API_KEY from https://platform.openai.com/account/api-keys

 ## Examples to try in Google Colab

 [1_simple_data_extraction](https://colab.research.google.com/github/pgahq/instructor-groq-openai-llm-examples/blob/main/1_simple_data_extraction.ipynb)